RobTillaart/ACS712/README.md

 Values are typical around 1.0 ± 1%
 - **float getMicrosAdjust()** returns the set factor.

-The minimum frequency of 40 Hz is used to sample enough time to find the minimum and maximum for 50 and 60 Hz signals.
+The minimum frequency of 40 Hz is used to sample for enough time to find the minimum and maximum for 50 and 60 Hz signals.
 Thereafter the signal is sampled 10 cycles to minimize the variation of the frequency.

 The **microsAdjust()** is to adjust the timing of **micros()**.
-It is only useful if one has a good source like a calibrated function generator to find the factor to adjust.
+This function is only useful if one has a good reference source like a calibrated function generator to find the factor to adjust.
 Testing with my UNO I got a factor 0.9986.

 Current version is experimental and not performance optimized.